This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 It runs where you do.

-Every other AI tool like this is closed SaaS.
-Your app and data go to them.
-Upliftr is source-available and runs entirely in your own environment with one command.
-Bring your own Anthropic key; nothing leaves your network.
+Every tool like this is closed SaaS — your app and data go to them.
+Upliftr is source-available and runs entirely in your environment, one command.
+Bring your own key; nothing leaves your network.

 Self-host in one line